MounikaRachamadugu01/WebMobile-2020Summer/README.md

 # WebMobile-2020Summer
-This file corresponds to Web ICP.
-This focus on creation of github account and creation of repository for Web and Mobile Programming course with name WebMobile-2020 Summer.
+This repository corresponds to Web and Mobile Programming course ICP's.